Extremal subsets in geodesically complete spaces with curvature bounded above: Examples

 \begin{dfn} Let $X$ be a GCBA space and $E$ a closed subset.
 We say that $E$ is \textit{strongly extremal} if it satisfies the following condition: \begin{enumerate} \item[(E')] any point of $E$ has a neighborhood $U$ in $X$ (contained in some tiny ball) such that if $p\in U\cap E$ is a local minimum point of $\dist_q|_E$, where $q\in U\setminus E$, then $\Sigma_p$ has a tripod containing $q'_p$, i.e., $\diam\Ant(q'_p)=\pi$. \end{enumerate} \end{dfn}

-Any strongly extremal subset is an extremal subset: the former is defined by the diameter of the set of antipodes, whereas the latter is defined by its radius in the ambient space.
+Any strongly extremal subset is an extremal subset: the former is defined by the diameter of the set of antipodes, whereas the latter is defined by its circumradius (see \cite[9.2.23]{BBI}).
 However, the converse is not always true.

 \begin{ex} Consider a regular tetrahedron $\Delta$ with edgelength $2\pi/3$.
 Let $\Sigma$ be the $1$-skeleton of $\Delta$ equipped with the intrinsic metric, which is a GCAT($1$) space.
 Let $\{\xi_i\}_{i=1}^4$ be the vertices of $\Sigma$.
 For any $\xi\in B(\xi_1,\pi/6)$, we have